 Research and development expenses include costs incurred in the development of products and processes.
 Research costs in the narrow sense are recognized as expenses when they are incurred, and are not capitalized.
 Development costs are capitalized only if all the prescribed recognition criteria have been met, the research phase can be separated clearly from the development phase, and the costs incurred can be allocated to the individual project phases without any overlaps.
 Additionally, there must be sufficient certainty that future cash inflows will take place.

 Grants from third parties reduce acquisition and production costs.
 Unless otherwise indicated, these grants (investment subsidies) are provided by government bodies.
-Income grants that are not offset by future expenses are recognized as income.
+Income grants for which there are no future expenses are recognized as income.
 Until the funds have been received, grants are recognized as separate assets.
-For grants involving a legal claim, the claim to the grant is capitalized as an asset on the balance sheet date if the company has fulfilled the material requirements for permission to be issued with such a grant and has submitted, by the closing date, the necessary application form or is highly likely to do so by this date.

 If property, plant and equipment is permanently shut down, sold or given up, the acquisition or production costs are derecognized, along with the corresponding accumulated depreciation.
 Any resulting gain or loss from the difference between the sale proceeds and the residual carrying amount is recognized under other operating income or expenses.